shotstack/oas-api-definition/.shins/source/index.html.md

 ```

-The ImageAsset is used to create video from images.
+The ImageAsset is used to create video from images to compose an image.
 The src must be a publicly accessible URL to an image resource such as a jpg or png file.

 ### Properties